This is the login panel

 within the group.

-This composite scorecard takes benchmarking to a higher level than the more typical anonymous benchmarks.
+To receive a sample composite scorecard, contact TCA's Sean Townsend at firstname.lastname@example.org.
+It takes benchmarking to a higher level than the more typical anonymous benchmarks.
 By knowing where each group member ranks on specific performance indicators, new members and/or members with lower ranking can seek out one-on-one mentoring from the top-ranking members, in addition to what’s shared and learned in the group meetings.